evily2k/PPKG-Scripts/README.md

 	- 7zip
 	- dellcommandupdate (If system is Dell it will also install.)

+Get-SystemUpdates -
-Get-SystemUpdates - Checks if system is Dell and if so it starts the Dell Command and Update process.
+	- Checks if system is Dell and if so it starts the Dell Command and Update process.
-Once completed it will then use PSWindowsUpdate powershell tool to check for updates, download updates, and install updates.
+	- Then use PSWindowsUpdate powershell tool to check for WIndows updates, download updates, and install updates.
 ```

 **Script Commands and configuration:**
 ```
-- Set-HighPowerScheme
+- Set-DeviceSettings
-	CommandFile: C:\PPKG\Set-PowerHighPerformance.ps1
+	CommandFile: C:\PPKG\Set-DeviceSettings.ps1
-	CommandLine: PowerShell.exe -ExecutionPolicy Bypass -File Set-PowerHighPerformance.ps1
+	CommandLine: PowerShell.exe -ExecutionPolicy Bypass -File Set-DeviceSettings.ps1
 	ContinueInstall: True
 	RestartRequired: False